Canonical graph decompositions via local separations: Constructing graph-decompositions from nested sets of local separations

-We remark that $L(s)$ and $R(s)$ refer to the \defn{left} and \defn{right} sides of the local separations induced by the separation $s$, whose names are purely based on the reading direction.
-Let $N$ be a nested set of separations of a graph~$G$.
-We define a relation $\Sigma_N^\vx$ on $\orientN{N}$ by letting
+We think of $L(s)$ and $R(s)$ as the \defn{left} and \defn{right} sides of the local separations induced by the separation $s$ (whose names are purely based on the reading direction).
+Note that, for elements $s > s'$ of $\orientN{N}$, any edge in $R(s) \cap R(s')$ has a vertex in $X(s) \cap X(s')$.